 Trash containers must be stored out of view of the street.

-Trash containers can be placed out for collection no earlier than 12 hours before scheduled pick-up and must be put away the same day of pick-up.
+Trash containers can be placed out for collection no earlier than 12 hours before scheduled pickup and must be put away the same day of pick-up.
 Trash cannot be placed on the street or sidewalk where it can interfere with bicyclists, pedestrians, and vehicles.
 Trash can include bagged leaves, newspapers, or other discarded items.
 In Fort Collins, it is illegal to throw cardboard or electronics in your trash bin; they must be recycled or reused.
-Find more information and recycling locations at fcgov.com/recycle.
+Find more information and recycling locations at fcgov. com/recycle.

+YARDS/GRASS

+Weeds and grass cannot exceed a height of six inches in yards and alleys within city limits.
+Leaves and branches may be temporarily piled provided they are being gathered for disposal; piles cannot remain in your yard for an indefinite period of time.
+Do not rake leaves into the street since it is unlawful and can cause storm water drainage problems.